ValentinoUberti/podman_insights_pub/README.md

 # podman_insights
-A simple list of useful links about podman
+A simple list of useful links about podman.
+Just for good students!

 ## Podman root vs rootless networking